 Plasma Cutters, Waterjet Cutters, and Routers

 When working with sheet metal, wooden boards, or long pieces of material, it is easy to make holes, cuts, or apply designs by using a type of two-dimensional cutter.
+This can be particularly useful for custom enclosure designs.
 The type of cutter needed usually depends on the material being cut.
 A board can be cut on a router that spins a cutting tool (very similar to a mill), but a thick aluminum part might be more easily handled by a waterjet cutter.
 A plasma cutter is well-suited for heavier materials such as steel.

 Cutters can be used to cut a large piece of material into a more maneuverable piece that can be put on a mill or other tool.
 But more often, they are used to apply text or design (again using CNC guidance).